gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___
 ### Maximum file size
-If you have any issues related to file sizes please contact the RRAP M&DS IS team

-___
+While the AWS CLI can handle large files (>100GB) and the AWS Console GUI can handle up to 160GB uploads, please contact the RRAP M&DS IS team if you know you will be uploading large or numerous files.

 ## How do I upload dataset files?

-{% include notes.html content="You will require a RRAP-IS AWS token to be able to upload data to the AWS S3 data store.
-See details on the dataset metadata page obtaining a AWS token" %}
+{% include notes.html content="You will require a set of RRAP-IS AWS credentials to be able to upload data to the AWS S3 data store.
+See details on the dataset metadata page obtaining AWS credentials." %}

+### Setting up the AWS CLI v2
+In order to use the CLI for uploading (and downloading) you will need to install it first.
+Please see [this page](./setting-up-the-aws-cli.html) for instructions on how to setup the AWS CLI v2 on your system.

+### Uploading files after registration

 After clicking ***Submit*** button a form will appear that lists the steps for uploading your data.
 There are currently two options to complete this task.

 >> **Upload data via AWS Web Console** -
->> If your dataset is not too large (<1-5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web interface.
+>> If your dataset is not too large (<5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web interface.
->> 1. Open this [link](https://auth.dev.rrap-is.com/auth/realms/rrap/protocol/saml/clients/amazon-aws) to login to the AWS system - choose read/write user.
+>> 1. Open this [link](https://auth.rrap-is.com/auth/realms/rrap/protocol/saml/clients/amazon-aws) to login to the AWS system - choose read/write user.
 And return to this page (you can close the other page if you wish).
 >> 1. This [link](https://s3.console.aws.amazon.com/s3/buckets/rrap-storage-bucket?region=ap-southeast-2&prefix=datasets/) will take you to the S3 bucket location which contains your data.
 You can upload the data using the AWS console - click the orange "Upload" button, then press choose files and select your dataset files.

 >> **Upload data via AWS Command Line Interface (CLI)** -
->>If your dataset is large (>1-5GB) and/or you would prefer to use the AWS CLI to upload your data steps for this are listed on the form after submitting.
+>>If your dataset is large (>5GB) and/or you would prefer to use the AWS CLI to upload your data steps for this are listed on the form after submitting.